-Teaching Jobs in DemandTeaching in Manx primary & secondary schools is a hugely rewarding job, though it can also be challenging.
+Teaching Jobs in DemandTeaching in Manx primary & secondary schools is a hugely rewarding job.

-As well as knowing your subjects well, you have to be able to engage your pupils with learning to capture their attention and enthuse and inspire them in a lively way.
-On top of that, you need good communication and organisational skills, firmness and patience.
-If that sounds like you, you have Qualified Teacher Status (QTS) or Newly Qualified Teacher Status (NQT) and value the work-life balance that only island living can offer then relocation to the Isle of Man could be for you.
+If you are keen to shape the lives and minds of students, have Qualified Teacher Status (QTS) or Newly Qualified Teacher Status (NQT) and value the work-life balance that only Island living can offer then relocation to the Isle of Man could be for you.

 Where could you teach?

 The Isle of Man has 5 secondary and 32 primary, state-funded, schools.
 Primary schools are located across the Island, while secondary schools are located around the major population centres of Douglas, Castletown, Peel and Ramsey.
-If you choose to live away from town you will be treated to a predominately green-lane commute each morning, rarely lasting any more than 30 minutes.
+If you choose to live away from town you will be treated to a scenic commute each morning, rarely lasting any more than 20 minutes.
 There are also two independent schools, The Buchan School and King Williams College.

 Recent changes to the system now mean that qualified Secondary School teachers are not required to have a work permit.
-For primary school teachers jobs on the Isle of Man require a work permit in order for an individual without "Manx worker" status to assume a role.
-The employer is required to demonstrate that the job either cannot be filled by an on-island candidate or the skills needed are not currently available from Manx candidates.
-With the demand for teachers, it is still worthwhile for off-Island candidates to apply for primary education roles.
+For primary school teachers, jobs on the Isle of Man require a work permit in order for an individual without "Manx worker" status to assume a role.
+Your employer is required to apply for the work permit on your behalf.
+The process is quick and simple and can be done via an online portal.

 Career Development Opportunities